-1. The PEC chairperson shall:

-b) chair PEC sessions;

-c) receive and distribute electoral documents and correspondence submitted and addressed to the PEC;

-d) assume personal responsibility for the storage and purposeful distribution of ballot papers, special envelopes, commission seals, summary protocols, and other electoral documents;

-e) give assignments to the deputy chairperson, secretary and other members of the commission according to the regulations of the Electoral Administration;

-f) organise the distribution of duties among commission members on the polling day by casting lots;

-g) be responsible for keeping order inside the polling place on the polling day;

-h) not allow persons authorised to be present at the polling station without wearing appropriate badges;

-i) submit all electoral documents to the higher DEC after polling results are summarised;

-j) exercise other powers granted by the electoral legislation of Georgia.

-2. The PEC deputy chairperson shall:

-a) perform the duties of the PEC chairperson if the PEC does not have a chairperson or the PEC chairperson is unable to perform his/her duties;

-b) exercise certain powers granted by an ordinance of the PEC chairperson (the ordinance shall clearly specify scopes and terms of the powers).

-3. The PEC secretary shall:

-a) draft the PEC ordinances;

-b) be responsible for the release of public information;

-c) draw up minutes of PEC sessions, including summary protocols of polling results;

-d) exercise other powers granted by this Law.

-4. If PEC members fail to fulfil the requirements defined by this Law, disciplinary measures provided for by Article 28(1)(2) shall be imposed on them.
+- 1. The PEC chairperson shall: - a) perform full administrative duties at the PEC; - b) chair PEC sessions; - c) receive and distribute electoral documents and correspondence submitted and addressed to the PEC; - d) assume personal responsibility for the storage and purposeful distribution of ballot papers, special envelopes, commission seals, summary protocols, and other electoral documents; - e) give assignments to the deputy chairperson, secretary and other members of the commission according to the regulations of the Electoral Administration; - f) organise the distribution of duties among commission members on the polling day by casting lots; - g) be responsible for keeping order inside the polling place on the polling day; - h) not allow persons authorised to be present at the polling station without wearing appropriate badges; - i) submit all electoral documents to the higher DEC after polling results are summarised; - j) exercise other powers granted by the electoral legislation of Georgia. - 2.
+The PEC deputy chairperson shall: - a) act for the PEC chairperson if the PEC does not have a chairperson or the PEC chairperson is unable to act for him/her; - b) exercise certain powers granted by an ordinance of the PEC chairperson (the ordinance shall clearly specify scopes and terms of the powers). - 3.
+The PEC secretary shall: - a) prepare drafts of the PEC ordinances; - b) be responsible for the release of public information; - c) draw up minutes of PEC sessions, including summary protocols of polling results; - d) exercise other powers granted by this Law. - 4.
+If PEC members fail to fulfil the requirements defined by this Law, disciplinary measures provided for by Article 28(1)(2) shall be imposed on them.

-Article 28 - Disciplinary liability measures against PEC and DEC members a) culpable non-performance or improper performance of official duties;
+Article 28 - Disciplinary liability measures against PEC and DEC members